 by the power of GPGPU when applied to the calculation of disparity maps and interpolated images in stereovision systems.
 One of my dearest achievement, maybe because it was not my field, is a real-time disparity estimator written in CUDA and OpenCL, which ranks as the most precise real-time estimator.

 For a very long period in my career, I was involved in consumer electronics development and was not allowed to publish our achievements, but in 2010, as I turned towards more scientific topics, I began to publish again after 17 years of written silence!

-The projects I have worked on as well as my skills are described in the resume on the home page of this website.
+The projects I have worked on as well as my skills are described in the CV on the home page of this website.

 Enjoy your visit on my profile and please, say Hello.